madmachineio/docs/docs/overview/hardware/swiftio-feather.md

 **GND**: there are 2 GND (ground) pins on your board to ground the circuit.

-**3V3**: there is a 3V3 pin that supply 3.3V of power to your module.
+**3V3**: there is a 3V3 pin that supplies 3.3V of power to your module.

 **DigitalIn/Out**: The digital pins are labeled D0 to D35 on SwiftIO board.
-These pins can act as digital input pins to read logic value or as output pins to control other circuits.
+These pins can act as digital input pins to read logic values or as output pins to control other circuits.

 **AnalogIn**: SwiftIO board has 12 analog pins from A0 to A13.
 You can use them to measure analog inputs and get a raw value between 0 and 4095 (12-bit resolution).

-**PWMOut**: The digital pins marked with a tilde can generate PWM wave, 14 pins in total.
+**PWMOut**: The digital pins marked with a tilde can generate PWM waves, 14 pins in total.
 You can set the duty cycle to simulate different output voltages.
 Some of the pins are paired and share the same frequency, like PWM3A and PWM3B.

 **I2C**: I2C0 and I2C1.
-Each onw contains two wires: SCL for clock signal, SDA for data transmission.
-You can use I2C protocol to communicate with different devices by writing and reading messages through the bus..
+Each one contains two wires: SCL for clock signal, SDA for data transmission.
+You can use I2C protocol to communicate with different devices by writing and reading messages through the bus.

 **SPI**: SPI0 and SPI1.
 It needs 4 wires: CS for device selection, SDI to receive data, SDO to send out data, SCK for clock signal.
 The communication speed of SPI is faster than I2C and UART.

 **UART**: UART0 to UART2.
 Two wires are required for UART communication: TX pin is for transmission and RX is for reception.
-The board can communicate with other external devices through these pins or with computer through USB cable.
+The board can communicate with other external devices through these pins or with your computer through a USB cable.

 **CAN**: CAN0.
 It uses 2 wires to receive and send data using CAN protocol.

-**I2SIn**: it allows you to receive audio signal from other devices.
+**I2SIn**: it allows you to receive audio signals from other devices.
 You can see it needs 3 wires: RX is to receive data, BCLK carries clock signal, SYNC for left or right channel selection.

-**I2SOut**: it allows you to send audio siganl to other devices.
+**I2SOut**: it allows you to send audio signals to other devices.
 It needs 3 wires: TX is to send data, BCLK carries clock signal, SYNC for left or right channel selection.

 **RESET**: restart the code when the RESET pin is set to low.